ian-quinn/manicotti/README.md

 </table>
 </div>

 A comprehensive demo is online to build up the building model from CAD drawings.
-The creation of all necessary components are covered (wall column window door room floor roof).
-For the time being, the project still needs more cunning & robust algorithms to sort out layers/components and reshape the geometry, which will be the main theme in the next-phase coding.
+All necessary components are covered (wall column window door room floor roof).
+For now the project still needs more cunning & robust algorithms to sort out layers/components and reshape the geometry, which will be the main theme in the next-phase coding.

 <img src="/Demo/Screenshot.jpg?raw=true">